 Intensive Residential Treatment (IRT) opens, the Nonpublic School is opened and the Junior Alliance Building begins to be used for children's programming.

 The Taste of Summer becomes Lincoln's signature fundraising event.

 The Holmgren House is built for IRT, Opportunity School Program begins, and the Bee Hive Thrift store closes its doors.

 Group homes are closed.
-Lincoln begins providing school-based mental health services, which was later renamed the Helping Open Pathways to Education (HOPE) program.
+Now in both Alameda and Contra Costa Counties, Lincoln begins providing school-based mental health services, later named the Helping Open Pathways to Education (HOPE) program.

 Lincoln.
 Strengthening Families.
 Changing Lives.